Phong132/SofDevGame/README.md

 For users/audience to have fun!

 Risk:
-Some team member do not have experience at creating a game.
+Some team member do not have experience at creating a game, Time correlation,
-Time correlation
 Learning Unity

 Mitigation Stratagy: